smallest-inc/waves-examples/lightning/README.md

 - generate_audio_local/get_speech_lightning_english_api_example.py: Example script to call lightning API for hindi language and save file to local

+- generate_audio_local/long_audios_using_http.py: Example script to call lightning API for longer audios using http protocol and save file to local

 - vocode_example: examples on how to integrate the lightning api with vocode

 Parameters: